Stock Option Vesting Schedule: Everything You Need to Know

 These options make it mandatory that ESOPs have at least one minimum vesting schedule, whether it's graded vesting or cliff vesting.
 With cliff vesting, the options will vest 100 percent after five years of employment or all together.
 With a graded vesting schedule, it requires three years of service for employees to become 20 percent vested.

 If you need help with a stock option vesting schedule, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.